Metal Gear: Games

 In April 2010, another sequel to Snake Eater, Metal Gear Solid: Peace Walker, was released for the PlayStation Portable and was set shortly after the events of Portable Ops.
 The spin-off game, Metal Gear Rising: Revengeance, was released in 2013 on the PlayStation 3 and Xbox 360, and in Jan 2014 on Steam (PC).
 The game is set after Guns of the Patriots and stars Raiden, the protagonist of Sons of Liberty who turned into a cyborg ninja.

-Expanded re-releases of games in the series were produced as well, such as Integral (Metal Gear Solid), Substance (Metal Gear Solid 2: Sons of Liberty), and Subsistence (Metal Gear Solid 3: Snake Eater).
-The series' portable installments are usually set outside the main storyline.
-Metal Gear: Ghost Babel was released for the Game Boy Color, and several games were released for Sony's PlayStation Portable.
-In a departure from the series' style, Metal Gear Acid and its sequel used turn-based strategy mechanics based on collectible cards.

 On May 18, 2009, a teaser site for the following installment in the Metal Gear series was uploaded by Kojima Production.
 The site initially consisted of a series of countdowns leading to several flashing letters and the images of two characters looking like a middle-aged Big Boss and a cyborg Raiden.
 An article published in the July 2009 issue of Famitsu PSP + PS3 covers the content of the site and features an interview with Hideo Kojima.
 The interview, revealing many details, is heavily censored and was published that way as a request by Kojima, who was directing and designing the new game.
 Famitsu was to publish the full interview in its following issue.
 The new game was eventually revealed to be Metal Gear Rising: Revengeance, which was announced on June 1, 2009, at E3, during the Microsoft Press Conference.

 At E3 2010, a demo, "Metal Gear Solid 3D: Snake Eater – The Naked Sample", was shown on the Nintendo 3DS.
 The official E3 Kojima site later released screenshots and official art for the demo.
 Kojima did state, however, that this was not a preview for a full game but just a sample of what could be done on the 3DS hardware.
 Another mobile port of a previously released game was shown at Sony's PlayStation Meeting on January 27, 2011, where Hideo Kojima demonstrated a possible portable version of Metal Gear Solid 4: Guns of the Patriots for the upcoming PlayStation Vita.